2014 Lodge Events

 Recruiting: Getting new youth and adults to join your unit is very important.
 Recruiting should be a part of your monthly program not only the twice a year push that the District does in the spring and fall.
 By having a fun and exciting unit program that captures and hold the imagination of the youth will help with peer-to-peer recruiting.
 Friends want friends to have do the same fun activities that they do.
 Have you asked your chartered partner to mention your unit and it's activities in their newsletter?
 They can also advertise "Join Here" on the marquee.

 It is time to start planning your Spring Recruiting Event.
 The time to recruit the current Kindergartners to be a our new Tiger Den.
-Recruit the boys in grade 1-4 to fill up your dens.
+Recruit the boys in grade K-4 to fill up your dens.
 Your District Executive can help you by printing flyers for distribution in your school.
 Now is a good time for each unit to assign their Unit Membership Chair and start to plan their own recruiting drives.
-This includes the Troops so they can recruit those rising 5th graders into the Troop and have them attend Summer Cam
+This includes the Troops so they can recruit those rising 5th graders into the Troop and have them attend Summer Camp Below you will find a chart of which units are leading the way to plan a spring recruiting event.

 Retention: The third leg of membership and very important.
 Youth try out a program and need to be continually recruited to keep attending and retained.
 Participation is based on a number of factors; are they having fun; the program structure, and are their friends in the program.